rtomasa/MkDocs_RePlay/docs/faq.md

 ## Can I play movies?

-Yes, RePlay OS includes its own [Alpha Player](alphaplayer.md) multimedia core for playing all kinds of audio and video files.
+Yes, RePlayOS includes its own [Alpha Player](alphaplayer.md) multimedia core for playing all kinds of audio and video files.
 Since it is a software-based core, it requires a fairly powerful CPU, so it is recommended to use a Raspberry Pi 5 if you plan to play movies.